AMC Javelin: 1973

-The 1973 Javelin had several updates, most noticeably in the design of the taillights and grille, although the AMX grille remained the same.
+The 1973 model year Javelins incorporated several updates, most noticeably in the design of the taillights and grille, although the AMX grille remained the same.
 While all other AMC models had bumpers with telescopic shock absorbers, the Javelin and AMX were fitted with a non-telescopic design that had two rigid rubber guards.
 These allowed the cars to withstand a 5 mph front and 2.5 mph rear impacts without damage to the engine, lights, and safety equipment.
 The doors were also made stronger to comply with new U.S. National Highway Traffic Safety Administration (NHTSA) safety standards that they withstand 2500 lb of impact for the first 6 in of crush.
 The "twin-cove" indentations were eliminated from the Javelin's roof and a full vinyl top was made available.
 The 1970–1972 "Turtle Back" front seats were replaced by a slimmer, lighter, and more comfortable design that provided more legroom for rear-seat passengers.
-The SST moniker was dropped, and the car was now simply known as Javelin.
+The SST model was dropped, and the car was now called Javelin.

 All engines incorporated new emissions controls.
 The 1973 401 CID V8 was rated at net 255 hp and achieved 0 to 60 mph acceleration in 7.7 seconds with a top speed of 115.53 mph, despite the Javelin's four-place size and weight.
-Performance figures conducted by Road Test magazine of a 1973 Javelin SST with the 401 CID 4-barrel V8 engine and 4-speed manual transmission resulted in "respectable" quarter-mile (402 m) dragstrip runs of 15.5 seconds at 91 mph.
+Performance figures conducted by Road Test magazine of a 1973 Javelin SST with the 401 CID 4-barrel V8 engine and four-speed manual transmission resulted in "respectable" quarter-mile (402 m) dragstrip runs of 15.5 seconds at 91 mph.

 American Motors continued its comprehensive "Buyer Protection" extended warranty on all 1973 models that now covered food and lodging expenses of up to $150 should a car require overnight repairs when the owner is more than 100 mi away from home.
-The automaker promoted improved product quality with an advertising campaign that said "we back them better because we build them better".
+The automaker promoted improved product quality with an advertising campaign that emphasized, "We back them better because we build them better".
 Profits for the year achieved a record high.

 Javelin production for the 1973 model year totaled 30,902 units, including 5,707 AMX units.